mkoush1/tedx-aspu-website/README.md

 # TEDxASPU 2025 Website

-A luxurious, Apple-inspired event website for TEDxASPU 2025.
+A luxurious, an event website for TEDxASPU 2025.
 This project showcases a premium design with sleek animations, responsive layouts, and an elegant user experience.

 ## Features